kashodiya/my-open-webui/README.md

 ## Design principles
 - Keep cost lowest
 - KISS - Keep it simple, stupid
-- Scale, performance and security are not primary focus.
+- Scalability and performance are not primary focus.
 Primary focus is to get things done quickly.
+- Security is tight.
+But only as much required.
+(Ex: using dummy certs to enable HTTPS)

 ## What will be installed?
 - An EC2 will be created and following softwares will be installed in it: